Favourite cars from your favourite action movies

 There are many more of course; how about Ford again with their black GT Falcon in 1973’s Mad Max, or the sinister black Dodge Charger in The Fast and the Furious that provides Vin Diesel’s wheels?
 Another famous Dodge is the white Challenger used in 1970’s Vanishing Point used by Barry Newman as he motors from Denver to San Francisco.
 It’s also true cars in films have influenced buyers; after the appearance of the black Pontiac Trans Am in 1977’s Smokey and the Bandit sales suddenly leapt by about 30,000 cars in 1977 and another 24,000 the following year.

 Things, however, are radically changing in our society and the concept of ownership isn’t considered a goal anymore, especially by the younger generations.
 From AirBnb to Uber, people are interested in experiences, both in the short and longer term.
-Companies such as Car Leasing Made Simple make it possible to use and change cars on a regular basis – not only city cars, also some of the most luxurious vehicles such as Maserati and Aston Martin.
+There are comapnies that make it possible to use and change cars on a regular basis – not only city cars, also some of the most luxurious vehicles such as Maserati and Aston Martin.
 Leases fit nicely with the lifestyle of our society: after enjoying the car you can try the next one.
 Just like with a Bond film.

 The editorial unit